 Some garage sale gurus tout the importance of putting a price tag on everything, saying that customers won’t want to ask (and you won’t want to answer) questions about the price of every item.
 Others consider pricing an unnecessary and time consuming step.
 However you end up answering the “to price or not to price” question, make sure you have an idea of what you’ll take for your things, especially larger items.
 Unsure of the going rate for second-hand cheese graters?
 Conduct some market research by visiting a few garage sales in your area before hosting your own.

 If you’re pro price tag, skip the standard dot stickers or scraps of masking tape and print your own with a couple sheets of sticker paper.
-It’s way easier than pie with our Design and Collage tools.
+It’s way easier than pie with our tools.
 Or you can download our printable price sticker sheet now, which is way, way easier than pie, or any pastry ever baked.

 Keeping things in line behind the cashier’s table will help you complete transactions faster than a Best Buy cashier on Black Friday.
 Tackle boxes and muffin tins keep change organized, and unless crunching numbers is a favorite pastime of yours, keep a calculator nearby.

 Organization makes the difference between raking in the dough and just baking in the sun out front of your house.
 Group like items and use category tags to helps shoppers find the roller skates/immersion blender/jumper cables of their dreams with ease.
-If you’re designing your own category tags and want a look similar to our free printables, check out Labels in the Overlays tab.
+If you’re designing your own category tags and want a look similar to our free printables, check out Labels in the Graphics tab.

 Use rope, ladders, or whatever other clever idea you have rolling around your noggin to hang as much clothing as possible, and make sure that your items are clean.